When to Euthanize an Aggressive Dog

 Rehoming

-Finding a new home for dogs who exhibit aggression can certainly be an option, depending on what triggers their aggression.
+Depending on what triggers their aggression, finding a new home for dogs who exhibit aggression can certainly be an option.
 For dog-directed or animal-directed aggression, it may be possible to rehome a dog to a family with no other pets.
 Or a dog who becomes anxious and then fearfully aggressive towards children may be happy and stable in a home with no children or visiting children.

 However, finding a home for dogs that have severe bite histories or require extensive management and handling is much more difficult, and then one must consider whether it's ethical to pass the risk to another person.
 Keep in mind that dogs who are aggressive toward people who are rehomed still present a liability risk to shelters, rescues, or previous owners if an incident were to occur in the future.